 2 CLASS HOURS/2 LAB HOURS/3 CREDITS This class will introduce the student to the fundamental information that is needed to develop and maintain an Internet web site.
 Course content will include fundamentals of web page design, developing for different web servers and browsers, developing familiarity with common web development tools (XHTML, graphics, and style sheets), site management and emerging web site considerations.
-(Prerequisite: BCPC101, Knowledge of Windows, or permission of instructor)
+(Prerequisites: BCPC101 or Permission of Instructor and Knowledge of Windows)